N E M O M E I M P U N E L A C E S S I T

 "Be prepared; the world hates us, ya know...."

-Despite the late hour, tattooed digits started its routine for the beginning of her shift.
-A skim over a blend of polyester and wool.
+Despite the late hour, tattooed digits started their routine for the beginning of her shift.
+A squinted at skim over a blend of polyester and wool.
+Three hours of sleep.
 Each dark navy dyed thread compromising her uniform felt like a false persona, one she tucked neatly in place.
 Protesting in a creaky and old, throaty groan, her duty belt argued as slung it over her head and clipped it around her waist.
 Sliding down slightly, the weighted pouches rested just a half-inch below her real leather belt, all necessary tools of her trade.

-It was a grounding routine to any officer sitting on those locker room benches.
-Donning worn out and heavily used duty gear that gave everything from a comforting feeling to a farce.
+The routine was a grounding, a foundation to the day to any officer sitting on those locker room benches.
+Donning worn-out and heavily used duty gear that gave everything from a comforting feeling to a farce.
 To Zoey, it was simply a flick of a switch.
-From that average, observant, quiet, and vulnerable creature to the morphed vibrant beacon in the night.
+From that average, observant, quiet, and vulnerable creature to the morphed, vibrant beacon of someone addicted to caffeine and pretending all was right in the world with a plastered on smile and feigned propriety.
 In uniform, she was capable and armed with a quick wit and a sharp tongue.

 Small keeper bands clicked into place, lifting the belt once more.

-It was time for another roll call.
+Roll call.
 Another workday.
 Another bout of "Yes ma'am, and No sir..."
-Of paperwork and citations.
+Of paperwork and citations, mandated contacts and stress.
 Of being hit, yelled at, and notified of what orifice her involvement should go in.
-It didn't matter if she loved or hated it; it was time to perform her duties.
+It didn't matter if she loved or hated it; it was time to start her duties.

-It was a haunting thought that seemed ever to plague her.
+It was a haunting thought that seemed to plague her.
 Was there even a point in pretending?
 Sure, she believed in her job and the need to uphold the law.
 But was it worth being entirely and unquestioningly good?
-Criminals got away with everything, and the more she tried to go the straight and narrow path, the more she found herself coming in close contact with calls that should have taken her out.
+Criminals got away with everything, and the more she tried to go the straight and narrow path, the more she came in close contact with calls that should have taken her out.

 Their city was changing.